 The Development Site is currently a surface parking lot, and the Museum Site comprises existing buildings and a fenced vacant lot used for vehicle parking and storage.
 The remainder of the study area is similarly developed.
 As such, vegetation is limited and there is minimal habitat to support native wildlife.
-The Proposed Project would not displace quality ecological communities.
-Conditions for wildlife in the future with the Proposed Project (the With Action condition) would continue to support the same disturbance-tolerant wildlife species.
+The previously proposed project would not displace quality ecological communities.
+Conditions for wildlife in the With Action condition would continue to support the same disturbance-tolerant wildlife species.
 The new buildings would comply with New York City Building Code requirements for the use "bird-friendly glass," and as such, would not increase the potential for daytime bird collisions.
-Any removal of street trees would be conducted in accordance with local NYC regulations.
-Therefore, the Proposed Project would not have the potential to result in significant adverse impacts to terrestrial resources.
+Any removal of street trees would be conducted in accordance with local New York City regulations.
+Therefore, the previously proposed project would not have the potential to result in significant adverse impacts to terrestrial resources.